I3C (bus): Goals

-Prior to public release of the specification, a substantial amount of general information about it has been published in the form of slides from the 2016 MIPI DevCon.
+Prior to public release of the specification, a substantial amount of general information about it was published in the form of slides from the 2016 MIPI DevCon.
 The goals for this interface were based on a survey of MIPI member organizations and MEMS Industry Group (MIG) members.
 The results of this survey have been made public.

 I3C v1.0

 The initial I3C design sought to improve over I²C in the following ways: